pierremgagnon/simple-secured-container/README.md

  **2. Obtain .htaccess for Basic Authentication**

- Following this guide, we see .htpasswd from Apache Utils is used to generate a file containing encrypted user:password pairs: https://docs.nginx.com/nginx/admin-guide/security-controls/configuring-http-basic-authentication/
+ Following this guide, we see that .htpasswd from Apache Utils is used to generate a file containing encrypted user:password pairs: https://docs.nginx.com/nginx/admin-guide/security-controls/configuring-http-basic-authentication/

 > sudo htpasswd -c /etc/apache2/.htpasswd user1

-It then prompt you for a password then generate the .htpasswd file we use in the image.
+It then prompt you for a password and then generate the .htpasswd file we use in the image.

  **3. Setup config files**

 All the configuration we need will be done un the default.conf file.
-Please note we can also add other config files as Nginx support multiple sets of configs.
+Please note we can also add other config files as Nginx support multiple sets of these.

-This section is used for the default content when not redirectinc to the confidential container Please not we could use a seperate container to handle this, but to keep this demo simple We just host a distinct web instance on the same server on port 8888
+This section is used for the default content when not redirecting to the confidential container Please not we could use a seperate container to handle this, but to keep this demo simple We just host a distinct web instance on the same server on port 8888
 ```server {